ITPNYU/physcomp/README.md

 physcomp
 ========

-ITP Intro to Physical Computing materials
+ITP Intro to Physical Computing materials for the [ITP Intro to Physical Computing course](https://itp.nyu.edu/physcomp)